 When the investigation is complete, the credit reporting company must give you the results in writing and a free copy of your report if the dispute results in a change.
 This free report does not count as your annual free report.

-If you ask, the credit reporting company must send notices of any corrections to anyone who received your report in the past six months.
+If you ask, the credit reporting company must send notices of any corrections to anyone who received your report over the past six months.
 You can have a corrected copy of your report sent to anyone who received a copy during the past two years for employment purposes.

 What if my dispute isn’t resolved?